TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-8.md

 The pages are so close together that the same problems appear for small multiples of 2000 items.
 For example, you still get stuck scrolling back from 20,000 items.
 It's fine at 200,000 items.

 There is some good news.
-Scroll to the middle of the list, items 500,000,000,000 and 499,999,999,999.
+Jump to the middle of the list, items 500,000,000,000 and 499,999,999,999.
 You'll see that the scroll bar is very close to the center of it's range, with only a small jump as you move between the two items.
 Setting the scroll bar to the exact center of its range brings up item 500,020,000,966.
 An error of about 0.4%.

 # Conclusion